awsdocs/aws-xray-developer-guide/doc-source/xray-permissions.md

       ]
   }
   ```
 + `AWSXRayDaemonWriteAccess` – Write permissions for using the X\-Ray daemon, AWS CLI, or AWS SDK to upload segment documents and telemetry to the X\-Ray API\.
+Includes read permissions to get [sampling rules](xray-console-sampling.md) and report sampling results\.

   ```
   {